 As plant-based milk, soy milk is also naturally low in saturated fat and cholesterol-free, which means that it is a great milk option for weight management, weight loss, and heart health.

 Soy milk is also naturally lactose-free, so a great option for those with lactose intolerance.

-Homemade soy milk is also a good source of a variety of vitamins and minerals including Vitamin A, Vitamin B12, and potassium.
+Homemade soy milk is also a good source of a variety of vitamins and minerals including Vitamin A and potassium.